 When renting, that’s an easy fix; you can walk away from your security deposit and move elsewhere.
-But when you’re buying, you really want to make sure your life in your dream home doesn’t turn into a nightmare.
+But when you’re buying a property, you really want to make sure your life in your dream home doesn’t turn into a nightmare.

 Who doesn’t want to live in the tropics, in such a nice country as Costa Rica?
-It doesn’t matter if you’re moving here to retire, to start a business, or to work for a company, the first rule is to Always Do Your Research.
+It doesn’t matter if you’re moving here to retire, to start a business, or to work for a company.
+The first rule for a successful move to Costa Rica is “Always Do Your Research.”

 Buying a Business

 Before we moved to Costa Rica with the whole family, my parents made a two-week due diligence/vacation trip with retirement plans.
 Sitting on the terrace at the Gran Hotel Costa Rica, enjoying a coffee, they met this very nice and amicable gringo.
 He owned a spice and tea company and sought a partner to grow his business.